Nickurama/Nickurama/README.md

 - 💻 C, C#, C++, Java, Python
 - 🏆 European competitive programming competitor (SWERC)
 - 🏆 National competitive programming competitor (MIUP)
-- 🎓 Compuet Science student at University of Algarve
+- 🎓 Computer Science student at University of Algarve

 <!---
 Nickurama/Nickurama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.